-As the pellet grill/smoker market continues to grow we are seeing a constant stream of new brands coming onto the market.
-One such brand which has appeared within recent years is Lifesmart, which have also previously branded their products under the ‘Lonestar Chef’ branding.
-What I wanted to look at with this article is what are these pellet grills offering compared to their established competition, hence are they worth considering?
-You’ll find Lifesmart pellet grills at the big box stores such as Walmart, Home Depot and Lowes so if you haven’t come across them already you will see them at some point.
+As the pellet grill/smoker market continues to grow, we are seeing a constant stream of new brands coming onto the market.
+One such brand which has appeared in recent years is Lifesmart, which has also previously branded its products under the ‘Lonestar Chef’ branding.
+What I wanted to look at with this article is what are these pellet grills offering compared to their established competition.
+Hence, are they worth considering?
+You’ll find Lifesmart pellet grills at the big box stores such as Walmart, Home Depot and Lowes, so if you haven’t come across them already, you will see them at some point.

 Introduction To Lifesmart Pellet Grills/Smokers

 So these Lifesmart/Lonestar Chef pellet grills started to first appear around 2019.
 As stated above, they are a brand using the big box stores such as Walmart, Home Depot and Lowes for their sales and distribution.